NewPage-Solutions-Inc/pytest-enhanced-reports/README.md

 Important Note:
 1. First of all you need to download the Selenium Chrome from https://chromedriver.chromium.org/downloads.
 Make sure to unzip it and place the exe file on the root of the project. e.g. in this project, path of your chromedriver file could be "dev/chromedriver".

-2. Create a .env file under root folder and add below variables with the value of your choice for screenshots:
-SCREENSHOT_HEIGHT=800
-SCREENSHOT_WIDTH=600

 Once you place the chrome file then use below commands to complete the setup.

 Helping commands to run tests on Windows/Mac, just install the package requirements and launch the test:
 1. pip install -r requirements\requirements.txt
 2. pytest

-Helping commands to run tests and generate Allure report:
-1. pytest -v -s --alluredir=reports --driver Chrome --driver-path dev/chromedriver
-2. allure serve reports

-If you want to send different values for the screenshot size then check the below command as an example:
-SCREENSHOT_HEIGHT=2040 SCREENSHOT_WIDTH=1080 pytest -v -s --alluredir=reports --driver Chrome --driver-path dev/chromedriver
+- If you want to send image width and image height for the screenshot size in allure report then you can use "report_image_resize_width" and "report_image_resize_height" arguments with your desired values, and below command can be used as an example: pytest -v -s -q dev/test/step_defs/  --report_image_resize_width 720 --report_image_resize_height 1080  --alluredir=reports --driver Chrome --driver-path dev/chromedriver

-If you want to send percentage value of screenshot resolution then use below command: pytest -v -s -q —image reduction 100 dev/test/step_defs —alluredir=reports --driver Chrome --driver-path dev/chromedriver
+- If you want to reduce percentage size of the image to be taken for allure screenshot then you may send "report_image_resize_to_percent" with your desired value, and below is the helping command: pytest -v -s -q --report_image_resize_to_percent 50 dev/test/step_defs/ --alluredir=reports --driver Chrome --driver-path dev/chromedriver

+3. After running any of above commands, you can check the Allure report (you may use any of below commands):
+- allure serve reports
+- allure generate reports